easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Random sorting option added to [listing_category], [listing]
 * New: Search by linked contacts — search_linked_contact.
 * New: YouTube User Profile link.
-* New: Office Phone added to user profile.
+* New: Office Phone added to user profile and outputs on author profile and widget.
 * New: Default and custom classes added to meta field generator used in admin edit listing screens.
 * New: Added Portugal Portuguese language partial translation by Fábio Nunes.

 * New: Disable REST support and Gutenberg by defining new constants for post types.
 EPL_BUSINESS_DISABLE_REST, EPL_COMMERCIAL_DISABLE_REST, EPL_COMMERCIAL_LAND_DISABLE_REST, EPL_LAND_DISABLE_REST, EPL_PROPERTY_DISABLE_REST, EPL_RENTAL_DISABLE_REST, EPL_RURAL_DISABLE_REST.
 * New: Enable REST support and Gutenberg by defining new constants for taxonomies.
 EPL_BUSINESS_CAT_DISABLE_REST, EPL_FEATURES_DISABLE_REST, EPL_LOCATION_DISABLE_REST.
+* New: Pakistani Rupee currency.
+* New: Better support for hidden admin custom fields.
 * Tweak: Filers to alter the default Mobile and Office labels epl_author_widget_label_office, epl_author_widget_label_mobile.
+* Tweak: Custom classes in admin screens added to some meta fields for example usage.
 * Tweak: Dashboard activity widget improved CSS display with icons denoting comment type.
 * Tweak: Rebuilt JS validation engine to better handle numeric numbers and the date system to optimise and streamline listing entry.
 * Tweak: Rebuilt mapping JS to avoid issues with websites missing Google Maps API keys.
 * Tweak: Moved several old functions to compatibility functions for future removal.
 Functions moved are epl_the_property_address, epl_display_label_postcode, epl_display_label_bond, epl_display_label_suburb.
 * Tweak: Inspection times function altered to allow disabling of ical function.
+* Tweak: Added additional inspection time filters which allow you to filter the label further in templates where needed.
 * Tweak: Auction get_property_auction function greatly improved with better date formatting for different country formats.
 * Tweak: Property Available get_property_available function greatly improved with better date formatting for different country formats.
 * Tweak: Totally re-built the functions handling important details using code switches and filters greatly improving customisations and alterations.
 Functions re-built using switches: get_property_year_built, get_property_bed, get_property_bath, get_property_rooms, get_property_parking, get_property_garage, get_property_carport, get_property_air_conditioning, get_property_pool, get_property_security_system, get_property_land_value, get_property_building_area_value, get_property_energy_rating, get_property_new_construction, get_property_holiday_rental, get_property_furnished,
-* Tweak: Improvements to search ?????  // $this->get_data = $this->data; // lib/includes/class-epl-search.php
+* Tweak: Improvements to search and global price search slider options now available.
 * Tweak: Parse EPL shortcodes for meta queries improved.
 * Tweak: Completely re-worked the icons system for listings which makes it easier to customise with hooks and filters and add additional icons and adjust the order.
 * Tweak: Reworked the Additional features output allowing further control over output of features along with adjusting the order and output style.
+Use the epl_property_general_features_list filter to alter the order and what is included.
+Also add your own customised feature list output with the dynamic epl_property_general_feature_{new_one} filter.
 * Tweak: Total rebuild of the sorting and tools code allowing additional tools to be hooked in and rework the existing tools.
 * Tweak: Code optimisations of gallery functions.
 * Tweak: Widget templates to handle the Inspection time and ical options.